5wift-Hacker/IAM-labs/entra-id/jml-lifecycle/README.md

 Confirmed the user object was restored with all prior attributes intact (including its pre-deletion `AccountEnabled: False` state).

 **Lesson:** Understanding Entra ID's soft-delete/recovery behavior is directly applicable to real-world offboarding processes.
-Accidental deletions during automation or manual admin work are recoverable within the retention window, which is an important safety net to know how to use under pressure — but only if you still have a way to reference the object's ID (see Issue 4).
+Accidental deletions during automation or manual admin work are recoverable within the retention window, which is an important safety net to know how to use under pressure, but only if you still have a way to reference the object's ID (see Issue 4).

 ## Issue 4: Losing the Object Reference After Closing the Session

 **Symptom:** Simulated a more realistic scenario by closing the PowerShell session after deleting the test user, then reopening a new session to attempt recovery.

 **Diagnosis:** `$newUser` and its `.Id` property only exist in memory for the lifetime of the session.
-Once PowerShell is closed (or the variable is overwritten), that reference is gone — even though the underlying GUID itself hasn't changed and the object is still recoverable in Entra ID's soft-delete state.
+Once PowerShell is closed (or the variable is overwritten), that reference is gone, even though the underlying GUID itself hasn't changed and the object is still recoverable in Entra ID's soft-delete state.

 Attempting the same recovery command in the new session failed immediately, since the variable no longer existed: